yaceno/Rust-analysis/README.md

 # Rust-analysis
-Lexical and syntactical analysis on a simplified version of Rust langage.
+Lexical and syntactical analysis on a simplified version of Rust langage as part of a course on compilation.

 ## Prerequisites